Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows: Supplementary Information

 The experimental geometry consists of a pair of polyethylene (CH$_2$) plastic foils of diameter 2 mm and thickness 500 $\mu$m were oriented face-on, separated by 8 mm.
-Each was irradiated with 8 overlapped laser beams from the OMEGA laser system, delivering $\approx$4 kJ of 351 nm laser energy in a 1 ns square pulse.
+Each was irradiated with 8 overlapped laser beams from the OMEGA laser, delivering $\approx$4 kJ of 351 nm laser energy in a 1 ns square pulse.
 Distributed phase plates were used to produce super-Gaussian laser spots with focal spot diameters of 250 $\mu$m on the target surface.
 The expanding plasma plumes interact at the midplane between the targets.

-After a set delay of several ns, the proton probe was created by compressing a thin-walled SiO$_2$ capsule with 18 beams, delivering $\approx$9 kJ total laser energy.
+After a delay of 3 - 5 ns from the beginning of the drive pulse, the proton probe was created by compressing a thin-walled SiO$_2$ capsule with 18 beams, delivering $\approx$9 kJ total laser energy.
 The capsule was filled with a 1:1 mixture of deuterium (D) and $^3$helium ($^3$He) at a total pressure of 18 atm.
-At peak compression ($10^{23}$ cm$^{-3}$), protons are produced quasi-isotropically at 14.7 MeV through fusion of D and $^3$He \cite{manuel:063506, li:10E725}.
-The details of proton imaging have been treated at length \cite{kugland:101301} and proton probing has been used in numerous high-energy-density experiments on OMEGA and elsewhere to image electric and magnetic field structures (See \cite{Zylstra:2012} and references therein).
-The protons were detected using CR39 film positioned on the midplane of the CH$_2$ target foils, such that the protons traverse the central interaction region as shown in Fig. \ref{fig:exp_setup}.
+At peak compression ($10^{23}$ cm$^{-3}$), protons are produced quasi-isotropically at 3.0 MeV through DD reactions, and at 14.7 MeV through fusion of D and $^3$He \cite{manuel:063506, li:10E725}.
+The details of proton imaging have been treated at length in literature (see \cite{kugland:101301} and references therein), and proton probing has been used in numerous high-energy-density experiments on OMEGA and elsewhere to image electric and magnetic field structures (See \cite{Zylstra:2012} and references therein).
+The protons were detected using CR39 nuclear track detector positioned on the midplane of the CH$_2$ target foils, such that the protons traverse the central interaction region as shown in Fig. 1 of the main text.